 Peruvian Highland: Peruvian Highland fleece makes durable yarn that absorbs dye particularly well.
 It is especially valued for felting, and for gorgeous garments and accessories, such as bags and slippers.

 Animal fibres for crochet and knitting yarns

-Mohair is a luxurious yarn, made from the coat of the Angora goat.
+Mohair also known as the "diamond fibre" is a luxurious yarn, made from the coat of the Angora goat.
 It is a glossy, silky fibre, notable for its distinctive fuzzy halo.
-It has superb dye absorption properties - think, all the colours of a splendid rainbow when it comes to mohair shades!
+Mohair brings a stretch and sheen and has superb dye absorption properties - think, all the colours of a splendid rainbow when it comes to mohair shades!
 Or elegant softly blended ombrés!

 Soft yak hair is very similar to cashmere (soft, soft, soft!).
 With a downy, velvety feel, it is often blended with other fibres to add a touch of sumptuous luxury.

 Produced all over the world, cotton is a strong, non-stretch, breathable fibre that can be turned into cool crochet and knitting projects.
 It is used to make light, smooth fabrics for airy summer garments, and is perfect for amigurumi and homewares too!

 The fibrous flax plant is processed to make linen (sounds fancy doesn’t it!).
 Like cotton, linen lacks elasticity, but is very cool, crisp, and hardwearing.
 It is great for casual summer wear, and has a wonderful quality of softening and relaxing with repeated washing.

 Similar to cotton in its cool feel, crocheted or knitted bamboo fabric is soft and light.
 It is gentle even on very delicate skin, is easy to wash, and has antibacterial qualities, making it particularly suitable for babywear.
 It's not a yarn that likes to stretch so is usually found as a blend of bamboo and another fibre to bring some stretch to the yarn.